yashkp1234/recruiting-exercises/inventory-allocator/deliverr_challange/README.md

     - However if we change our groupings where we have Warehouses 1 to 4 (cost is 10) and Warehouses 5 to 6 (cost is 11) then optimal shipment would use the k cheaper warehouses
     - Thus we need to know the cost of using an individual warehouse to optimally allocate a shipment across warehouses
   - Reasoning:
-    - Without knowing the actual costs of using each warehouse it would be impossible to optimally allocate inventory without making an assumption similar to this
+    - Since we do not know the actual costs of using each warehouse it is impossible to optimally allocate inventory without making an assumption similar to this

 ## Implementation